samueldsingh/data-engineering/interview_questions/17-file-handling.md

     # Opening a file, writing content, and closing the file with exception handling
     file = open("example.txt", "w")  # Open the file in write mode file.write("Hello, world!\n")    # Write content to the file
-except IOError as e:
+except IOError as io:
-    print("An error occurred:", e)
+    print("An error occurred:", io) except FileNotFoundError as fnf:
-else:
+    print("File not found at specified path", fnf) except Exception as e:
+    print("An exception occured:", e)
+finally:
     file.close()  # Close the file if no exception occurred print("File closed.")
 ```